cucumber/docs/content/docs/cucumber/state.md

 ```

 ### With JUnit and Spring
+{{% block "java,kotlin" %}}
 See the [`spring-txn`](https://github.com/cucumber/cucumber-jvm/tree/master/examples/spring-txn) example in Cucumber-JVM for a minimal setup.
+{{% /block %}}

+{{% block "ruby,javascript" %}} JUnit and Spring are used with JVM languages. {{% /block %}}

 # Browser Automation and Transactions

-If you're using a [browser automation](/docs/guides/browser-automation) tool that talks to your application over HTTP, the
+If you're using a [browser automation](/docs/guides/browser-automation) tool that talks to your application over HTTP,
-transactional approach will not work if your [step definitions](/docs/cucumber/step-definitions) and the web application serving
+the transactional approach will not work if your [step definitions](/docs/cucumber/step-definitions) and the web
-HTTP request each have their own database connection.
+application serving HTTP request each have their own database connection.
+With transactions on, transactions are
-With transactions on, transactions are **never** committed to the database (but rolled back at the end of each Scenario).
+**never** committed to the database (but rolled back at the end of each Scenario).
+Therefore, the web server's
-Therefore, the web server's connection will never see data from Cucumber, and therefore your browser won't either.
+connection will never see data from Cucumber, and therefore your browser won't either.
+Likewise, Cucumber's connection
-Likewise, Cucumber's connection won't see data from the web server.
+won't see data from the web server.

 In this case, you will have to turn off database transactions and make sure the data is explicitly deleted before each Scenario.

 ## Turn off transactions
+{{% block "ruby" %}}
-If you're using [Ruby on Rails](/docs/tools/ruby#ruby-on-rails), you can turn off transactions for a feature or particular scenarios.
+If you're using [Ruby on Rails](/docs/tools/ruby#ruby-on-rails), you can turn off transactions for
+a feature or particular scenarios.
 Use the `@no-txn` tag, like this:

 ```
 @no-txn